 How to Bring Dogs into the United States for Commercial Sale or Adoption

-Importing dogs into the United States for resale, whether through commercial sale or adoption, is now covered under the Animal Welfare Act (AWA).
+Importing dogs into the United States for resale, whether through retail or wholesale channels or fee-based adoption, is now covered under the Animal Welfare Act (AWA).
 Congress added this section to the AWA in 2008 and APHIS published specific regulations

 To import a dog into the U.S. for resale purposes, the animal must be:

 - in good health;

 - vaccinated for rabies and distemper, hepatitis, leptospirosis, parvovirus, and parainfluenza virus (DHLPP);

 Specific paperwork must accompany the dog on its trip to the U.S. This includes:

 - a health certificate and rabies vaccination certificate, issued in English by a veterinarian with a valid license to practice veterinary medicine in the country of export; and

 - an import permit issued by APHIS.